-In addition to the default speakers settings, the • • • audio jacks can be reconfigured to perform different functions via the audio software.
-Only microphones still MUST be connected to the default Mic in jack (•).
+The audio jacks can be reconfigured to perform different functions via the audio software.
+If you install a Side Speaker, you need to retask other audio jack to be Side Speaker out.
+Only microphones still MUST be connected to the default Mic in jack.
 Refer to the instructions on setting up a 2/4/5.1/7.1-channel audio configuration in Chapter 5, "Configuring 2/4/5.1/7.1-Channel Audio."